 Looking to get outdoors, on your own schedule, for a challenge where you control the difficulty?
-Then this is for you!
+Then the Catamount Winter Adventure is for you!

 At GMARA, we try to design our races so new teams can participate, have fun, and make it to dinner.
 To be honest though, “The Bitter Pill” and “The Frigid Infliction” aren’t exactly a walk in the park.
 Most GMARA events are 8-12 hours of competitive endurance racing, including trekking, biking, paddling, swimming, rock climbing, skiing and snowshoeing.
 It can be hard to know whether you’re up for a challenge like that!
 Even our “Test Your Nettle” events still require real gear, planning, and only take place at a set time.